jax-ml/jax/jax/experimental/jax2tf/README.md

    * These ops will only be executable by a consumer that has XLA linked in.
    This should not be a problem for TPU execution, since that requires XLA anyway.
+   For CPU deployment, you will need to add an explicit BUILD dependency to `"//third_party/tensorflow/compiler/jit:xla_cpu_jit"`.
    * These ops are not yet recognized by tools that process tf.Graph, e.g., TensorFlow.js converter or the TensorFlow Lite converter.